-The information reported to the Company's Executive Management, for the purposes of resource allocation and other decision making is based on the overall operating result of the Company.
+The information reported to the Company's Executive Management, for the purposes of resource allocation and other decision making is based on the overall operating result of the Company as detailed in these financial statements.
 The Company has one class of business, being exploration, development, production, ownership, transportation, processing, distribution, marketing and sale of natural gas and petroleum related products, including the development of gas related projects and services, operating from the KRI which is considered as one operating segment.
-The disaggregation of revenue relating to the business activities can be referred in Note 3.